- BA, University of Ottawa

 - MA, University of Toronto

-Jessica Wright is a PhD candidate who specializes in philosophy of mind and ethics, with additional research interests in cognitive science and self knowledge.
+Jessica Wright recently earned her PhD.
+She specializes in philosophy of mind and ethics, with additional research interests in cognitive science and self knowledge.
 Her dissertation argues that implicit attitudes reflect on the self.
 You can visit her personal website here.

 Cognitive Science, Ethics, Philosophy of Mind, Self Knowledge